 The problem arises when the ligament gets overused.
 It is very easy for the insertion point to cause small tears in the plantar fascia.
 These tears cause pain, inflammation and tenderness.

-Many people mistake them for heel spurs because the pain originates there, but the fact is that you can have heel pain from plantar fasciitis without a spur.
+Many people mistake the tears for heel spurs because of where the pain originates but the fact is that you can have heel pain from plantar fasciitis without a spur.
 Similarly, a spur may be present that has nothing to do with the heel pain.
-The pain is caused by the ligament rubbing against the insertion point from overuse and causes minute tears, leading to painful inflammation.

 Preventing Plantar Fasciitis